jdreaver/rust-os/README.md

   - Encapsulation: it would be great to be able to have private per CPU vars.
 For example, a module could declare a CPU var, and the central `percpu` module ensures space gets allocated for it and it has an offset, but otherwise nothing is allowed to touch it outside of the module it is declared in.
     - Idea that might make this easier: all variables could take up 8 byte "slots" (they can't exceed 8 bytes of course).
 Then we just need to statically have slot offsets, which could be done in an enum, but we could codegen all of the getters/setters/inc/dec function in a module somewhere else.
   - Automatic conversion to/from primitive types.
 Allow loading `TaskId` directly instead of needing to use `u32`.
+  - Logging dependency on percpu:
+    - Consider making init dependencies more explicit, by passing around a thing that was initialized, or even dumb tokens like `struct PerCPUInitialized;`.
+    - Dep exists because the logger uses a spin lock, which modifies the percpu variable, logging depends on percpu being set up.
+Ensure percpu is set up before logging, or disable the logging spin locks until bootstrapping is done.
+    - Maybe add debug_assert! calls ensuring percpu has been initialized before any percpu vars are used.
+(Make sure they get removed in release builds)
+    - Linux has an early printk function, maybe for stuff like this?
+    - Logging in already "slow" by kernel standards.
+Maybe it is okay to do some boolean check to take locks or not.
 - Task start safety: find a way to make casting the `arg: *const ()` pointer way safer.
 It is easy to mess up.
 - Arc memory leak detection:
   - Calling `run_scheduler()` (or more specifically `switch_to_task`) while holding an `Arc` reference (especially `Arc<Task>`) can cause a memory leak because we might switch away from the given task forever.
 Currently I manually `drop` things before calling these functions.
 Is there a way I could make calling `run_scheduler` basically impossible?